decibel/pg_count_nulls/README.md

 count_nulls
 ===========

-Provides a function that counts the number of null arguments passed to it.
+Provides a function that counts the number of (not) null arguments passed to it.
+Also provides a version for counting nulls in a JSON document, which makes it easy to count the number of nulls in a record.

+# Installation #
 To build it, just do this:

     make install